fredhutchio/concepts_machine_learning/class2.md

 *Overfitting* occurs when a model is fitted too closely to the specific artifacts of a dataset.
 In this situation the model will work very well with training data but fail to generalize to new data.

 *Underfitting* occurs when a model is too simple to capture variability in the dataset.
 In this situation the model won't work well on the training set.
-* Example: "Everyone who smokes will get cancer" does not capture any of the variablity in possible outcomes.
+* Example: "Every tumor with a diameter grater than 10mm is not benign" does not capture any of the variablity in possible outcomes.

 ### Bias-variance trade off